sehoung/ais_psha/README.md

 This repository provides Python code to calculate Probabilistic Seismic Hazard Analysis using Adaptive Importance Sampling.
 Further documentation can be found in the following paper:

-Houng, S. E., and Ceferino, L. (2024).
-“Fast Probabilistic Seismic Hazard Analysis through Adaptive Importance Sampling”, https://doi.org/10.31224/3763.
+Houng, S. E., and Ceferino, L. (2025).
+“Fast Probabilistic Seismic Hazard Analysis through Adaptive Importance Sampling”, https://doi.org/10.31224/3763 (Accepted in BSSA, Jan.
+2025).

 example_area.py: Solve for PSHA problem of Test 1.11, Site 1 of Hale et al. (2018).